 Hours and Location

-The Stress Test Department at St. James Hospital is open Tuesday and Thursday from 9:00 a.m. to 3:00 p.m., and is located on the first floor, just past Registration.
-All stress test patients must check in at Registration.
+The Stress Test Department at St. James Hospital is open Tuesday and Thursday from 9:00 a.m. to 3:00 p.m.
+Stress test patients must check in at Registration in the main lobby.

 Contact Information for the Stress Lab Department

 7329 Seneca Road North

 Hornell, NY 14843

 If there is no answer please leave a message, the staff check the answering machine regularly.

 If possible, please give 24 hours’ notice when canceling or re-scheduling an appointment.